ueler/angular-rxjs-unsubscribe/README.md

 ## How to run the examples by yourself
-The project was set up using the latest Angular CLI.
-Therefore you can just clone the repository and run `` npm start
+The project was set up using the latest [Angular CLI](https://github.com/angular/angular-cli) (version 8.3.6).
+Therefore you can just clone the repository and run
+``
+npm start
 ``